hellohaptik/docs_haptik/docs/bot-analytics/smart-funnel.md

 You can specify up to

 - **5 start points**: a set of nodes denoting the beginning of a Funnel (Funnel Start).
-A start point has to be unique for every Funnel i.e. multiple queries cannot have the same start point.
+A start point has to be unique for every Funnel i.e. multiple funnels cannot have the same start point.

 - **20 end points**: a set of nodes denoting completion of the Funnel (Funnel End).